• Forside

 Please also refer to the plan.

 Approximately 0.2NM N of the harbour entrance and between the W'erly and E'erly pier heads as well as towards the S'ern end of the floating dock.
 Immediately S of the slipways there are power cables for use by laid-up ships.
-Please see plan.

 In the inlet N of Marstal N leading light line and in the Baltic S of the landfall buoy.
 Please be aware of the cable field Ristinge-Marstal.
 Cable beacons with lights on both shores.